Marcel Lăzăreanu

-Marcel Călin Lăzăreanu (born 21 March 1954) is a Romanian retired football player.
-He is the father of Filip Lăzăreanu, who is also a goalkeeper.
+Marcel Călin Lăzăreanu (born 21 March 1954) is a Romanian former professional footballer who played as a goalkeeper.
+He is the father of Filip Lăzăreanu, who is also a football goalkeeper.

 Club career

 Lăzăreanu started his career at Universitatea Cluj in 1978, but he played for the most part of his career at Bihor Oradea, becoming an important name in the history of this club.

 He also played for Ilhwa Chuma in the South Korean K League between 1990 and 1991, being the first Romanian player and foreign goalkeeper in the K League.

 He appeared in 29 matches and conceded 40 goals.

 When he played in the K League, he was notable for his appearance like Yul Brynner and his lawyer licence.

 Lawyer career

-He accepted a case - Cristian Dulca transfer fee embezzlement of FC Rapid București.
+Lăzăreanu accepted a case - Cristian Dulca transfer fee embezzlement of Rapid București.